 - What are your goals?

-- Does your team and product service mix match those goals?
+- Do your team and product service mix match those goals?

 - Do you have expenses you don’t really need?